 How is Schatzki's ring diagnosed?

 Your doctor may check your esophagus if you are having trouble swallowing or if you feel like food is getting stuck.
-The doctor will use a tool called an endoscope, or scope.
-It's a thin, flexible, lighted viewing tool.
+The doctor will use an endoscope, which is a thin, flexible, lighted viewing instrument.
 It goes into the mouth and down the throat.
 Your doctor can use it to check for any problems.
 The scope can also be used to take a sample of tissue to test (biopsy).

 You might need an X-ray.
-For the X-ray, you may need to swallow a substance, such as barium, that makes it easier to see what happens in your esophagus.
+For the X-ray, you may need to swallow a chalky white substance with barium in it.
+This makes it easier to see what happens in your esophagus.

 How is Schatzki's ring treated?